MobilePayDev/MobilePay-Online/README.md

 2. When the user has accepted the payment in the MobilePay app, you'll receive a callback on the url defined in 1. containing the encrypted card data and you can create the authorization.

-3. When you have successfully authorized the payment (or it has failed), you'll patch the authorisationAttempt endpoint and we'll show a receipt (or error message) to the user.
+3. When you have successfully authorized the payment (or it has failed), you'll patch the authorisationAttempt and we'll show a receipt (or error message) to the user.
+Do not expect the user to return client side / in the UI.

 4. When the merchant makes captures, refunds, or cancels the payment the status of the payment must be updated to reflect this to give the best possible user experience.
 See the API.